 The first order of business was replacing the drab maroon and grey color scheme.
 I instead used a clean, bright pallet of blues and light greens.
 These colors lined up nicely with their new “tree and building blocks” themed logo design.

-Features incorporated in new library web design
+Features incorporated in the new design

 A pleasing, modern appearance is important, but if the site lacks important features, it is worthless.
 I worked closely with the staff to craft a site true to their slogan “Branching Out Into the Community”.
 From the top down, Cynthiana’s redesign is feature packed, both for tech savvy users and others who are not.
 Every important feature sitewide is easy to find from the home page.
 Whether customers are using tablets, phones, or their desktops, the site is fully responsive.